Baizid-B/Baizid-B/README.md

 <!-- - 🔭 I’m currently working on UA IT(JKH IT) -->

-- 🌱 I’m currently learning Full Stack Web Development
+- 🌱 I’m currently learning Front-End Development

 - 💬 Ask me about JavaScript and NodeJS

-- 📫 How to reach me parvezahmedprottoy.web@gmail.com
+- 📫 How to reach me mdbaizidbostami196@gmail.com

 - ⚡️ Fun fact I think I'm funny